-Children subject to Child Protection/CIN plans or who have a social worker
+> Children subject to Child Protection/CIN plans or who have a social worker

-Children who are subject to a child protection plan/CIN plan are at particular risk of harm/abuse and may already be experiencing harm/abuse directly in their daily lives.
-We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour for learning and good mental health.
+Pupils may need a social worker due to safeguarding or welfare needs.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.